danbev/learning-assembly/gas/README.md

 The ```cputype``` can be located in ```/usr/include/mach/machine.h```:

 ### otool
 Dump sections:

     $ otool -s __TEXT __text jump.o
     $ otool -s __DATA __data jump.o

+### Redzone
+Put simply, the red zone is an optimization.
+Code can assume that the 128 bytes below rsp will not be asynchronously clobbered by signals or interrupt handlers, and thus can use it for scratch data, without explicitly moving the stack pointer.
+The last sentence is where the optimization lays - decrementing rspand restoring it are two instructions that can be saved when using the red zone for data.

+However, keep in mind that the red zone will be clobbered by function calls, so it's usually most useful in leaf functions (functions that call no other functions)

+Preserving the base pointer
+The base pointer rbp (and its predecessor ebp on x86), being a stable "anchor" to the beginning of the stack frame throughout the execution of a function, is very convenient for manual assembly coding and for debugging [5].
+However, some time ago it was noticed that compiler-generated code doesn't really need it (the compiler can easily keep track of offsets from rsp), and the DWARF debugging format provides means (CFI) to access stack frames without the base pointer.

+This is why some compilers started omitting the base pointer for aggressive optimizations, thus shortening the function prologue and epilogue, and providing an additional register for general-purpose use (which, recall, is quite useful on x86 with its limited set of GPRs).

+gcc keeps the base pointer by default on x86, but allows the optimization with the -fomit-frame-pointer compilation flag.
+How recommended it is to use this flag is a debated issue - you may do some googling if this interests you.

+Anyhow, one other "novelty" the AMD64 ABI introduced is making the base pointer explicitly optional, stating:

+The conventional use of %rbp as a frame pointer for the stack frame may be avoided by using %rsp (the stack pointer) to index into the stack frame.
+This technique saves two instructions in the prologue and epilogue and makes one additional general-purpose register (%rbp) available. gcc adheres to this recommendation and by default omits the frame pointer on x64, when compiling with optimizations.
+It gives an option to preserve it by providing the -fno-omit-frame-pointer flag.
+For clarity's sake, the stack frames showed above were produced without omitting the frame pointer.

+### Setting register to zero
+My first thought would be using a mov instruction, like `movq $0, rax' for example.

+You might come a cross something like the following:

+    xorl  %eax, %eax

+Which simply a way of setting the register to zero.
+The xorl instruction uses fewer bytes than the mov.
+I found suggestions that it migth be more performat that using mov $0, %eax

+    100000f72:48 c7 c0 00 00 00 00 movq $0, %rax

+    100000f79:48 31 c0             xorq %rax, %rax

+Notice that the byte code for xorg are smaller than movq.
+Reducing instruction sizes will reduce instruction-cache misses, and therefore improve performance.

+### System calls
+You can use dtruss to see what system call are being done:

+    $ sudo dtruss `pwd`/malloc